-- International applicants will need to submit TOEFL, IELTS or Pearson PTE academic scores.
-For more information visit our TOEFL/IELTS/Pearson PTE Requirements page.
+- International applicants will need to submit TOEFL, IELTS, Pearson PTE or Duolingo academic scores.
+For more information visit our TOEFL/IELTS/Pearson PTE/Duolingo Requirements page.

 - Citizens from the following countries are waived from the English proficiency requirement: Antigua, Australia, Bahamas, Barbuda, Belize, Bermuda, Botswana, British Virgin Isles, Cameroon, Cayman Islands, Canada, Christmas Island, Cocos, Cooks Islands, Dominica, England, Fiji, Grenada, Grenadines, Guam, Guyana, Ireland, Isle of Man, Jamaica, Keeling Island, Kiribati, Lesotho, Liberia, Marshall Islands, Mauritius, Micronesia, Montserrat, N. Marianas, Nevis, New Zealand, Norfolk Island, Papua New Guinea, Scotland, Sierra Leone, South Africa, St. Christopher, St. Helena, St. Kitts, St. Lucia, St. Vincent, Swaziland, Tanzania, Trinidad and Tobago, Uganda, United Kingdom, Virgin Islands, Zambia